 Importantly, however, law enforcement officers are not covered entities.
-44 Thus, a law enforcement officer's report in ODMAP Level 1 of information learned first-hand at the scene of an actual or suspected overdose does not implicate the Privacy Rule.
-It follows then, that the use of that law enforcement officer's reported information by any Level 2 user does not implicate the Privacy Rule.
-The same analysis would hold true for any other type of Level 1 user that is not a HIPAA covered entity who reports overdose incident information learned first-hand to ODMAP.
+Thus, a law enforcement officer's report in ODMAP of information learned first-hand at the scene of an actual or suspected overdose does not implicate the Privacy Rule.
+It follows then, that the use of that law enforcement officer's reported information viewed on the National Map does not implicate the Privacy Rule.
+The same analysis would hold true for any other type of user that is not a HIPAA covered entity who reports overdose incident information learned first-hand to ODMAP.